confidential-containers/cloud-api-adaptor/webhook/docs/INSTALL.md

 kubectl apply -f hack/webhook-deploy.yaml
 ```

-The default `RuntimeClass` that the webhook monitors is `kata-remote-cc`.
+The default `RuntimeClass` that the webhook monitors is `kata-remote`.
 The default `RuntimeClass` can be changed by modifying the `TARGET_RUNTIMECLASS` environment variable.
 For example, executing the following command changes it to `kata`